 2. Use an Okay to Wake Clock

 Boundaries can be difficult for young toddlers to grasp.
+If your toddler is waking up too early in the morning, an okay to wake clock can help.

 An okay to wake clock, like the Hatch Rest or Rest Plus provides a visual cue of when it’s bedtime and when it’s morning.